Painting is, for me, a consummation of joyful spiritual experience. And that experience comes to me most vibrantly through intimacy with nature.

 From "The Peter Bell Mural - A Living Chromatic Fantasy" by James Wade, The Evening Telegram, June 3, 1990.

-Peter Bell is an artist, curator, and art critic who played an influential role in the development of the visual arts in Newfoundland and Labrador.
+Peter Bell was an artist, curator, and art critic who played an influential role in the development of the visual arts in Newfoundland and Labrador.

 Personal Life, Education and Career